roeniss/naver-cloud-provider-with-terraform-exmaple/README.md

 This example makes 1 VPC, 2 Private subnets, 2 Public subnets, 1 Server in Public subnet, 1 Login key.

-This example doesn't make route table so these subnets use default route tables.
+This example doesn't make route table and something like that,  so some resources use default one.

 This example doesn't set server spec, so it depends on default value.
 When I made this code, that was `c2-g2-h50(vCPU 2EA, Memory 4GB, Disk 50GB)`.